Gerjan77/EvaCoin/doc/Build EvaCoin on MacOS High Sierra.md

-# Build notEvilDime on MacOS High Sierra 10.13
+# Build EvaCoin on MacOS High Sierra 10.13

 Used versions
 ----------------